 Figure~\ref{fig:elcc_sim} shows the expected energy resolution for 30~keV electrons in xenon gas at 8~bar for various cell pitches and anode aperture ratios.
 If the aperture ratio is $0.2$ or less, the electron collection efficiency is poor, and the energy resolution deteriorates significantly.
 For the aperture ratio larger than $0.2$, the smaller pitch and smaller aperture ratio give better energy resolution.
 For tracking purposes, a cell pitch of 10~mm is fine enough because the typical diffusion of electrons for a 1~m drift is 1~cm.
 A finer pitch increases the number of readout channels.
 From Figure~\ref{fig:elcc_sim}, a 10~mm pitch has 4.5\% energy resolution, which is our requirement at 30~keV.
 The hole diameter that minimizes the energy resolution is 5~mm, but 5.5~mm was adopted in consideration of machining accuracy.
 Table~\ref{tab:pressure} summarizes the expected number of detected photons and energy resolution.
 Since the measurement in this paper was performed at 4~bar, values at 4~bar are shown as well.

 Following the result of the optimization, we constructed the ELCC with 10~mm pitch, 5.5~mm diameter anode electrode holes, a hexagonal cell pattern and a 5~mm thick EL region.
 Figure~\ref{fig:ELCC_3units} shows the ELCC plane installed as the first phase 180~L prototype.
 The ELCC plane of this first phase detector consists of three units.
 It is extendable to a larger size by adding units.
 Each ELCC unit has a trapezoidal shape and consists of a base plate made of polyetheretherketone (PEEK), MPPCs on the base, a PTFE body with cells, an anode electrode, ground electrode, and a flexible printed circuit (FPC) on which MPPC signal and bias lines are printed (see Section~\ref{sec:readout}).
 A single unit has $7 \times 8$ channels.
 The total number of channels is 168.
+The outer most 42~channels are set as veto channels and the remaining inner channels are regarded as fiducial channels.
 The anode electrode is a single plate made of oxygen-free copper.
 Tungsten mesh, whose wire diameter is 0.03~mm and aperture ratio is 78\%, is used as the GND mesh.